Tune Ethernet Performance

 The example of protocol overhead came up back on the introductory page.
 Every Ethernet frame needs a standard header.
 Due to design optimization decisions made years ago, the default MTU or maximum Ethernet frame length allows for 1500 bytes of payload.
 The maximum frame length limits latency, the amount of time a host has to wait to transmit their packet, but that limit of 1500 bytes of payload plus header and CRC was specified when Ethernet ran at 10 Mbps.
 With 1,000 times the speed, the frames could be much longer in bytes and still have far lower latency.
 Also, the CPU would be interrupted less often.

-A jumbo frame is an Ethernet frame with more than than 1500 bytes of payload.
+A jumbo frame is an Ethernet frame with more than 1500 bytes of payload.
 A 9000-byte MTU reduces the protocol overhead and CPU interrupts by a factor of six.
 Much modern Ethernet equipment can support frames up to 9,216 bytes, but make sure to verify that every device on the LAN supports your desired jumbo frame size before making any changes.

 Set this interactively with the